Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 – Comfortable, light, breathable, fairly informal clothes in summer.

-– Layers (plenty of them) in winter (you will be getting rid of them as soon as the sun is high).
+– Layers (plenty of them) in winter (you will get rid of them as soon as the sun is high).

 In detail instead, there are a few things that should never miss from your packing list for Crete: